 Category: ISO-25010/Security/Confidentiality

-Statement: Outside of the system(s) production environments, Confidential information MUST not be persisted in accessible systems.
+Statement: Outside of the system(s) production environments, Confidential information must not be persisted in accessible systems.

 Rationale: Persisting systems in data that can be accessed without controls or auditing enables the disclosure of sensitive data.